-The GOES I-N series (currently GOES 8-13) imager and sounder raw data downlink is 2.6 Mbps.
-The corresponding entire Level 1b data stream, 2.11 Mbps, is uplinked to the GOES I-N series satellite for broadcast as GVAR data.
+The GOES I-P series (currently GOES 8-13, plus O and P) imager and sounder raw data downlink is 2.6 Mbps.
+The corresponding entire Level 1b data stream, 211 Mbps, is uplinked to the GOES I-N series satellite for broadcast as GVAR data.
 GVAR data is broadcast in L-band (1685.7 MHz), with binary phase shift keyed (BPSK) modulation.

-The GOES-R instrument raw data downlink (includes imager, sounder, lightning mapper, and two space environmental instrument suites) is expected to be approximately 70 Mbps.
-The corresponding entire Level 1b data stream may be in the order of 40 Mbps.
-The goal is to downlink the entire Level 1b data stream as GOES Re-Broadcast (GRB) data.
-This data stream exceeds the bandwidth capacity of the current GVAR implementation.
+The GOES-R instrument raw data downlink (includes imager, lightning mapper, and four space environmental instruments) is expected to be approximately 71 Mbps.
+The corresponding entire Level 1b data stream will be in the order of 31 Mbps.
+The goal is to downlink the entire Level 1b data stream as GOES Re-Broadcast (GRB) data..
+This will require significant changes to the GOES spacecraft communication system, some changes to the processed data sites, and the introduction of new data formatting.
+Because of the large data rate the GVAR format will no longer be used.

 The GOES-R Program Office (GPO) has developed a Government Reference Architecture that provides a workable solution to the GOES-R GRB requirements.
-The final design could be significantly different based on the results of the GOES-R Program Definition and Risk Reduction acquisition activity.
-To minimize the impact on the user, the GRB is expected to continue to be transmitted in L-band, but use an expanded bandwidth (1682 MHz -1695 MHz).
-Emergency Managers Weather Information Network (EMWIN), Low Rate Information Transmission (LRIT) and Data Collection Platform Report (DCPR) will then be operated in the 1695 MHz to 1698 MHz range (see Figure 1).
+To minimize the impact on the user, the GRB will continue to be transmitted in L-band, but use an expanded bandwidth (1682 MHz -1695 MHz).
+Emergency Managers Weather Information Network (EMWIN) has been combined with Low Rate Information Transmission (LRIT) and the separate EMWIN transponder eliminated from GOES-R/ LRIT and Data Collection Platform Report (DCPR) will be operated in the 1683 MHz to 1684 MHz range (see Figure 1).

-Service Current Frequency Spectrum Current Data Rate Future Frequency Spectrum Future Data Rate

-GVAR/GRB 1685.7 2.11 MHz 1690.2 MHz <40 Mbps

-LRIT 1691 MHz 128 kbps 1696.4 MHz 256 kbps

-EMWIN 1692.7 MHz 9.6 kbps 1695.7 MHz 56 kbps

-DCS/DCPR 1694.5 MHz 100/300/ 1697.65 MHz 1.2 kbps
+Service Current Frequency Spectrum Current Data Rate Future Frequency Spectrum Future Data Rate GVAR/GRB 1685.7 2.11 MHz 1690.0 MHz 31 Mbps LRIT 1691 MHz 128 kbps 1697.4 MHz 400 kbps EMWIN 1692.7 MHz 9.6 kbps 1697.4 MHz 400 kbps DCS/DCPR 1694.5 MHz 100/300/ 1200 bps 1683.3 MHz 300/1200 bps

-1200 bps